studio-donder/icheckmovies-icon-font/README.md

 grunt default
 ```

-This will clean all files, generate the font files, LESS and finally all CSS files in the ``build`` directory.
+This will clean all files, generate the font files, compile the LESS files to CSS and put the results in the ``build`` directory.

 [1]: http://www.icheckmovies.com/
 [2]: http://lesscss.org/